code-Estif/code-Estif/README.md

 ## ✨ What I’m Working On

-- 🔨 Recreating real websites with Flexbox & CSS Grid and basic javascript
-- 📱 Learning responsive layout using `@media` queries
+- 📱 Making projects with responsive layout.
 - 🧪 Solving Frontend Mentor challenges
 - Building projects with html,css,js